sodadata/docs/soda-cl/schema.md

 Be aware that a check that contains one or more alert configurations only ever yields a *single* check result; one check yields one check result.
 If your check triggers both a `warn` and a `fail`, the check result only displays the more severe, failed check result.

-Using the following example, Soda Core, during a scan, discovers that the data in the dataset triggers both alerts, but the check result at the bottom is `Oops!
+Using the following example, Soda Library, during a scan, discovers that the data in the dataset triggers both alerts, but the check result at the bottom is `Oops!
 1 failures`.
 Nonetheless, the results in the `Scan summary` section of the CLI output still display both the warn and fail alerts as having been triggered.
 {% include code-header.html %}
 ```yaml
 checks for dim_product: